ErnestCYW/ShutterSwipe/README.md

 - As a user, I want an easy log in experience.

-- As a user, I want a distraction-free and minimalisitc profile page so that I can showcase my work.
+- As a photographer, I want a distraction-free and minimalisitc profile page so that I can showcase my work.

-- As a user, I want to be able to promote and link my other social media pages.
+- As a photographer, I want to be able to promote and link my other social media pages.
+I want a platform to supplement my Instagram and Flickr.

-- As a user, I don’t want to be distracted as I am on other social media platforms.
+- As a photographer, I don’t want to be distracted as I am on other social media platforms.

-- As a user, I want to consume and appreciate photographs in an intentional manner.
+- As a photographer, I want to consume and appreciate photographs in an intentional manner.

-- As a user, I want to upload my photographs without dimension restrictions (such as Instagram).
+- As a photographer, I want to upload my photographs without dimension restrictions (such as Instagram).

-- As a user, I want a platform to supplement my Instagram / Flickr.

 - As a photographer, I want to interact within groups that share similar interests in photography!
 For instance, small facebook groups or discord channels.